azurenoops/terraform-overlays-baseline/docs/terraform/use-case.md

 # Use Case

+This is a use case for creating an Azure Storage Account using Terraform.
+Each solution is meant to show the differences between building in Terraform using AzureRM modules and using Azure NoOps composite modules.

 ## Problem

 In our project, we are using Terraform to provision and manage our infrastructure in Azure.
 As part of this process, we need a reliable and scalable storage solution to store the documents.
 We need a solution that can handle large amounts of data and provide high availability and redundancy.
 We also need a solution that is secure and durable, and can be easily integrated with our existing infrastructure in Azure.
 We need a solution that can be easily managed and maintained, and that can grow with our needs over time.